Keeping your international business records in order

 VAT ID of foreign customer

 There are legal requirements for invoices to Dutch customers.
 You need these for your VAT administration.
-For example, name and address of yourself and your customer, and your VAT id.
+For example, name and address of yourself and your customer.
+And your own VAT id.

-When you do business in other EU countries, you also list your customer's VAT ID on the invoice.
-Before you make a delivery to a customer in a different EU country, check whether they have a valid VAT ID.
-Also check if they are entrepreneurs (in Dutch) in a different EU country.
-If you put 0% VAT on your invoice and the Tax Administration finds out your customer does not file VAT returns themselves, you will have to pay VAT on the delivery yourself.
+If you put 0% VAT on your invoice and your customer does not file VAT returns themselves, you will have to pay VAT on the delivery yourself.
 The Tax Administration will send you an assessment for the amount.

 Supplying goods